 Businesses in today’s market are facing more and more projects.
 This makes it essential to hire a virtual assistant for project management.
 A virtual assistant can handle many work aspects, making your life easier.

-Such a hire can do most of the work independently; however, should they need some extra help or advice, they will reach out to you and ask for it.
+Such a hire can do most of the work independently; however, should they need some extra help or advice, they will contact you and ask for it.

 If you need to hire a virtual assistant for project management, here are a few matters to consider.